darnell-omalley/premier-scheduler/README.md

 # Purpose

 The purpose behind the Premier Scheduler was to create a bot that can create Discord scheduled events for the Valorant Premier season.
-Attempting to coordinate a team of 7 accross several timezones proved challenging.
-Scheduled events allowed for time-localized items the team could "Interest" to show they were avialable to be on the roster.
+Attempting to coordinate a team of 7 across several time zones proved challenging.
+Scheduled events allowed for time-localized items the team could "Interest" to show they were available to be on the roster.

 # Installation